dokku/dokku/docs/deployment/application-deployment.md

 git push dokku main:master
 ```

+!!! note
-> Note: Some tools may not support the short-upstream syntax referenced above, and you may need to prefix
+    Some tools may not support the short-upstream syntax referenced above, and you may need to prefix
-> the upstream with the scheme `ssh://` like so: `ssh://dokku@dokku.me:ruby-getting-started`
+    the upstream with the scheme `ssh://` like so: `ssh://dokku@dokku.me:ruby-getting-started`
-> Please see the [Git](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a) documentation for more details.
+    Please see the [Git](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a) documentation for more details.

+!!! note
-> Note: Your private key should be registered with `ssh-agent` in your local development environment.
+    Your private key should be registered with `ssh-agent` in your local development environment.
 If you get a `permission denied` error when pushing, you can register your private key as follows: `ssh-add -k ~/<your private key>`.

 After running `git push dokku main:master`, you should have output similar to this in your terminal: